 Also with effect from April 2016, companies where the director is the sole employee, typically owner-managers, will no longer be able to claim the Employment Allowance.

-Please click here here for a print friendly version.
+Please click here here for a PDF version version.